 Hydro Tasmania’s operational wind farms are built in the prevailing westerly winds, the roaring 40s, which are a world class wind asset.
-The Musselroe Wind Farm has 56 wind turbines with a generating capacity of 168 MW – Tasmania’s
+The Musselroe Wind Farm has 56 wind turbines generating a wind power capacity of 168 MW –

 Wind is generated from the heat of the sun, therefore it is not ‘used up’ after it has blown past a turbine, it continues to blow around the world.
-It is renewable because it can be used again and again.
+It is renewable power because it can be used again and again.
+This is one of

 Tasmania has a world-class wind energy resource – the island lies directly in the path of the roaring 40s, the prevailing westerly winds that circle the Earth’s high southern latitudes.
 When these winds reach the west coast

 of Tasmania, they have blown across the cooling Southern Ocean for thousands of kms since last touching warm land on the tip of South America.

 Momentum Energy is part of the Hydro Tasmania group, Australia’s largest generator of renewable energy.
 We believe in a more sustainable future for Australia and are pleased to see how this can work in practice.

 Windmills have been used around the world for hundreds of years.
 The first recorded examples of wind energy being harnessed to make electricity include James Blyth’s 1887 invention to light his Scottish holiday home, and